 These were both also super simple.
 There are reminders for each one in your menu/to-do list on the days you are supposed to do them.
 My steps were recorded by syncing my fitbit.

 Reading the Behavior Modification Short Articles:

 I found that the education/behavior modification was one of the two features that truly made this program totally different from anything else.
 There is no pill, shake, supplement, food delivery service, diet or medical treatment that can help you tackle your emotional triggers and relationship with food.
-Negative thinking, stress eating, boredom eating, social pressure, etc. This is where Noom stands alone.
+Negative thinking, stress eating, boredom eating, social pressure, etc. It is all covered.
+This is where Noom stands alone.